purduehackers/sighorse/sighorse-article-on-sighore/sighorse.typ

 )
 #let sidenote = sidenote.with(numbering: "1", padding: (left: 1em, right: 2em))

-#title[An empirical lower-bound on the number of pages you can spend talking about SIGHORSE in SIGHORSE][Kart]
+#title[The Foreword / an empirical lower-bound on the number of pages you can spend talking about SIGHORSE in SIGHORSE][Kart]

+Hi!
+I'm Kart.
+I came up with SIGHORSE, made the website, solicited and (sometimes) reviewed submissions from authors.
+I was, of course, helped immeasurably by many people without whom SIGHORSE would not be possible, but ideally you've already seen their names before this article.

+I'd like to talk about SIGHORSE for a bit.

 There are three parts to this article:
 1. Why the word "horse"?
 Why is it relevant?
 What does it mean to Purdue Hackers?